andrew/ultimate-awesome/README.md

 - [awesome-distributed-databases](https://github.com/awesomelistsio/awesome-distributed-databases) - A curated list of awesome resources, tools, frameworks, and educational content related to Distributed Databases.
 Distributed databases are designed to scale across multiple nodes, offering high availability, fault tolerance, and horizontal scalability.
 - [awesome-environmental-engineering](https://github.com/awesomelistsio/awesome-environmental-engineering) - A curated list of tools, frameworks, resources, and educational content for environmental engineering.
 - [awesome-erlang](https://github.com/awesomelistsio/awesome-erlang) - A curated list of awesome frameworks, libraries, tools, and resources for Erlang programming.
+- [awesome-ethereum](https://github.com/awesomelistsio/awesome-ethereum) - A curated list of awesome tools, libraries, frameworks, educational content, and community resources for Ethereum, the world’s leading smart contract platform.
+This list covers everything from getting started with Ethereum to advanced development and DeFi applications.
 - [awesome-ffmpeg](https://github.com/awesomelistsio/awesome-ffmpeg) - A curated list of awesome tools, libraries, guides, and resources for FFmpeg, a complete, cross-platform solution to record, convert, and stream audio and video.
 - [awesome-go](https://github.com/awesomelistsio/awesome-go) - A curated list of awesome Go resources and tips to help you become a more productive and proficient Go developer.
 - [awesome-haskell](https://github.com/awesomelistsio/awesome-haskell) - A curated list of awesome Haskell resources and tips.